Bayesian inference for treatment effects under nested subsets of controls: Introduction

-The projected posterior for the treatment effect is a summary of the original posterior when considering only a specified nested subset of controls.
-In this way, this paper is an extension of previous work on posterior summarization, most notably \cite*{woody2019model} who introduce methods for producing interpretable summaries of global and local predictive behavior of Bayesian nonparametric regression models, and \cite{DSS}, who create sparse coefficient summaries of large-dimensional linear models.
-This work was anticipated by \cite{maceachern2001decision}, who first introduced linear summaries of nonlinear regression models.
-The key strength of posterior summarization is that the data are used only once, that is, in computing the posterior of the full model.
-In this setting we have a single parameter of primary interest, the treatment effect.
+Our methods are most closely related to previous work on posterior summarization, most notably \cite*{woody2019model} who introduce methods for producing interpretable summaries of global and local predictive behavior of Bayesian nonparametric regression models, \cite{DSS}, who create sparse coefficient summaries of high-dimensional linear models, and \cite{maceachern2001decision}, who first introduced linear summaries of nonlinear regression models.
+The idea is to approximate a fitted high-dimensional or otherwise complex regression function by a simpler surrogate (the ``summary'').